syseleven/grav-docs-metakube/pages/02.Documentation/02.projects/default.en.md

 ## Switching the current project

-You can see and switch the currently active project with the drop-down menu in the upper left corner:
+The login page lists all of your projects:

 ![Show current project](show-project.png)

+You can switch projects from the dropdown menu on the top left corner and switch back to log in page by clicking on `back to projects` button

 ![Switch project](switch-project.png)

 ## Adding a new project

 In the list of all your projects you can create new projects or delete existing ones.
-Additionally you can find an `Add Project` button in the drop-down menu in the upper left corner.
+Additionally you can find an `Add Project` button in the log in page on upper right corner.

 ## Adding members to a project